-Make White Space for Personal Self-Care.
+Step 5: Make White Space

 Personal white space is needed for you to have a place to rest, recharge, and breathe.
 It’s self-care so you can be physically, mentally, and emotionally prepared to do what you need to do.
 It’s also a way for you to give yourself a break and do an imperfect job.

 Life editing is an ongoing process that you can return to again and again.
 In fact, I use this framework for my quarterly personal check-ins at the start of every season.